emit-rs/emit/README.md

 `emit`'s macro syntax is more than just format args.
 Values you use in the string template are included on your events, without losing their original type.

-Events produced by `emit` are passed to an _emitter_, which encodes and forwards them on to some external onserver.
+Events produced by `emit` are passed to an emitter, which encodes and forwards them on to some external observer.
 Typical emitters include:

 - [`emit_term`](https://docs.rs/emit_term/0.11.0-alpha.16/emit_term/index.html) for writing human-readable output to the console.
 - [`emit_file`](https://docs.rs/emit_file/0.11.0-alpha.16/emit_file/index.html) for writing JSON or another machine-readable format to rolling files.